Abhishek1005/R---Data-Cleaning-Project/README.txt

 Peer-graded Assignment: Getting and Cleaning Data Course Project

-1) CodeBook.md - The code book that describes the variables, data, and the transformations.
+1) CodeBook.txt - The code book that describes the variables, data, and the transformations.

 2) run_analysis.R performs the 5 questions in the course instructions
 A) Merges the training and the test sets to create one data set.